odoo/documentation/content/applications/finance/accounting/payments/follow_up.rst

    - **%(company_name)s**: User's company name.

 .. tip::
-   To send a reminder before the actual due date is reached, set a negative number of due days.
+   Set a negative number of days to send a reminder before the actual due date.

 Follow-up reports
 =================